poblabs/weewx-belchertown/README.md

 ## How to install the development version

-If you want to try out the latest features the skin has to offer, you can [install the development branch](https://github.com/poblabs/weewx-belchertown/tree/development).
-To start download the [development zip file](https://github.com/poblabs/weewx-belchertown/archive/development.zip).
+If you want to try out the latest features the skin has to offer, you can [install the master branch](https://github.com/poblabs/weewx-belchertown/tree/master).
+To start download the [master zip file](https://github.com/poblabs/weewx-belchertown/archive/master.zip).
 Then you can

-1. upload it to your weewx system and install it using `wee_extension --install development.zip`
+1. upload it to your weewx system and install it using `wee_extension --install master.zip`

 or